 Oral thrush is a condition caused by a yeast called candida.
 High doses or prolonged use of antibiotics can cause this yeast to grow in the mouth.
 The condition is recognized by the formation of white spots.
 These spots can join together causing larger spots.
 The mouth will feel sore from this infection.
 Interestingly, antibiotics that kill other harmless bacteria in the mouth will not kill candida.

 Furthermore, on occasion, antibiotics can cause a hypersensitive condition known as erythema multiform.
-This conditions will cause sores and blisters in the mouth and, possibly, a rash of red and pink rings on hands and legs.
+These conditions will cause sores and blisters in the mouth and, possibly, a rash of red and pink rings on hands and legs.
 This should clear quickly, but if it lingers, must be treated with steroids.

 Seasonal use of Antibiotics and Asthma Inhalers

 More antibiotics are prescribed during the cold and flu season.
 Some of those antibiotics are tetracycline or a derivative of tetracycline.
-Any one of this family of antibiotics can cause brown striping on the enamel of your teeth.
+Anyone of this family of antibiotics can cause brown striping on the enamel of your teeth.

 The change of seasons may bring about the need for asthma suffers to use inhalers more frequently.
 Inhalers for asthma include an ingredient that relaxes muscles around the airways making it easier to breathe.
 This ingredient, beta-adrenergic agonists, has a slightly acidic content which can be harmful to the enamel of your teeth leaving the teeth susceptible to tooth decay.
-Some inhalers are in a powdered form that contain lactose.
+Some inhalers are in a powdered form that contains lactose.
 When this sugary content stays on the teeth it can also cause tooth decay.
 This can be avoided if users rinse immediately with water around the teeth and gargle at the back of the throat.

 Talk to your Dental Professional about your Medications